Are you looking for a new career in the British Army?

 - Captain - Ammunition Technical Officer – (re-joiners only.
 Must have already passed the ATO Course)

 All other trades, at all ranks, are full and are now off the Official Army Vacancy List.
+There are no re-joiner vacancies at this time.
+The option to transfer from Reserve to Regular is also unavailable.

 Former service in the British Army is highly valued and if you’re thinking of re-joining, The RLC has a job waiting for you.